Cape Town: Post-apartheid era

 Cape Town has undergone significant changes in the years since Apartheid.
 Cape Town has experienced economic growth and development in the post-apartheid era.
 The city has become a major economic hub in South Africa, attracting international investment and tourism.
 The Democratic Alliance (DA), a liberal political party which came to power in Cape Town in 2006, has been credited with improving bureaucratic efficiency, public safety and fostering economic development.

 Opinion polls show that South Africans view the Western Cape as the best governed province, Cape Town as the best governed city in the country.
 Of South Africa's 257 municipalities, only 38 received a clean financial audit in 2022 from the Auditor-General.
 Of those, 21 were in the Western Cape.

 The city's economy has diversified, with growth in sectors such as technology, finance, real estate, and tourism.
-The establishment of the City Centre Improvement District (CCID) has been particularly successful in revitalizing the city center, bringing businesses and people back into the area.
+The establishment of the Cape Town CCID has been particularly successful in revitalizing the city center, bringing businesses and people back into the area.
 This initiative has transformed public spaces such as Greenmarket Square, Company's Garden, and St George's Mall, attracting both locals and tourists.

 In 2014 Cape Town was named World Design Capital of the Year.
 Cape Town was voted the best tourist destination in Africa at the 2023 World Travel Awards in Dubai and continues to be the most important tourist destination in the country.
 Cape Town has been named the best travel city in the world every year since 2013 in the Telegraph Travel Awards.